luisaruiz0/website-1/README.md

 # website-1
-Fully HTML website
+# Fully HTML website
-More to be added to Home, About Me pages
+# More to be added to Home, About Me pages
+# CSS applied to both Pages
+# One CSS file for both